Veredinha: Geography

+Economy and infrastructure

 The economy is based on cattle raising, services, and subsistence agriculture, with the main crops being coffee, rice, beans, sugarcane, and corn.
 There were plantations of eucalyptus trees for charcoal production.
 In 2005 there were 667 rural producers but only 10 tractors.
 1,900 persons were dependent on agriculture.
 As of 2005 there were 4 public health clinics, with none of them carrying out diagnosis and complete therapy.
 There were no hospitals.
 Educational needs were met by 7 primary schools, 2 middle schools and 2 nursery schools.
 There were 192 automobiles in 2006, giving a ratio of 28 inhabitants per automobile (there were 428 motorcycles).
 There were no banks in 2007.